jayurbain/CarND-Vehicle-Detection/README.md

 <a href="http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html">http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html</a>

-Here is an example using the `RGB` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using a grayscale image and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 <img src="images/sample_hog.png" alt="sample_hog.png" width="500px" style="display:block; margin-left: auto; margin-right: auto;">

 The function **extract_features()** takes an image with specifications for orientations, pixels_per_cell, and cells_per_block, as well as flags set for whether or not you want the feature vector unrolled and/or a visualization image.
 The pixels per cell are normalized over the cells per block.

-An abblation study of permutations of HOG parameters and color spaces using a Linear SVM classifier was used to empirically determine parameters for color spaces and hog parameters.
+An abblation study of HOG parameters and color spaces using a Linear SVM classifier was used to determine optimal parameters for color spaces and hog parameters.
 See section 3 below.

 #### 2. Explain how you settled on your final choice of HOG parameters.

-An abblation study of permutations of HOG parameters and color spaces using a Linear SVM classifier was used to empirically determine parameters for color spaces and hog parameters.
+An abblation study of HOG parameters and color spaces using a Linear SVM classifier was used to determine optimal parameters for color spaces and hog parameters.
 See section 3 below.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).